tadashibashi/ga-react-students-lab/README.md

 # React Students

-Lab that to iterate on how to componentize a simple list of students in React.
+A lab iterating on how to break down a simple list of students into React components.

 ![screenshot](screenshot.png)